Breast cancer genes

 Another option is taking a drug to lower your risk of developing breast cancer.
 Tamoxifen is a drug that has been used to treat breast cancer for more than 35 years.
 It works by stopping oestrogen from triggering hormone receptors in breast cancer cells.
-Raloxifene is drug used to treat osteoporosis.
+Raloxifene is a drug used to treat osteoporosis.
 Research has found that these drugs can also prevent breast cancer in women at high risk.

 There is more information about faulty breast cancer genes on the page about research into finding and preventing breast cancer.
 You can also go to the Cancer Research UK welcome page and search for 'breast cancer genes' to find information on all our websites.